 Provide a review for your students that goes over how to log in to ST Math, how to create their accounts, and how to add them to your class.
 If your school already creates accounts for you or your students use Clever, review how they login to their ST Math accounts.
 This will help immensely if your students know what to do when they first boot up the program.

-The instructions on how your students log on and how to add them to your ST Math class can be found here in ST Math Central.
+The instructions on how your students log on and how to add them to your ST Math class can be found here in ST Math Help Site.

 Each of these tips shouldn't take more than a few minutes each and help to get your classes off to a strong start.